andreasvc/disco-dop/README.md

 Usage: parser
 -------------
-To run an experiment, copy the file sample.prm and edit its parameters.
+To run a full experiment from treebank to evaluation on a test set, copy the file sample.prm and edit its parameters.
 These parameters can then be invoked by executing:

 	python runexp.py filename.prm